-Management of the Aspire Schools is quite centralized, with an executive team made up of the CEO, the chief financial officer, the chief operating officer, general counsel, and four area superintendents.
-The CEO joined Aspire in September 2015 after working at other charter school networks.
-Other members of the management team have a long tenure with Aspire, and we expect that the good financial policies and practices will continue.
+Management of the Aspire Schools is quite centralized, with an executive team made up of the CEO, the chief financial officer, the chief operating officer, chief people officer, a new chief academic officer, and a new chief schools officer who oversees four area superintendents.
+The chief of staff serves as the interim CEO starting Aug.
+1, 2018 with a search for a permanent CEO expected to conclude by spring 2019.
+The previous CFO left Aspire in March and a replacement is expected start in September 2018.
+Other members of the management team have long tenures with Aspire, and we expect that the good financial policies and practices will continue.
 In our view, the board is also well diversified.
 A 10-member board governs all schools centrally, and parent councils support each school.
 The board is organized through committees, and members have a mix of board tenure and career experience.